API Reference

 Connections APIs

-Section titled “Connections APIs”-
+Section titled “Connections APIs ”-

-Connections -
+-

 Retrieves the complete configuration and status details for a specific connection by its ID within an organization.
 Returns all connection properties including provider settings, protocols, and current status.